-Sunscreen: UV rays can negatively effect the scarring process by activating the pigment cells in the hypersensitive scarred skin leading to permanent darkening of a scar.
+Sunscreen: UV rays can negatively effect the scarring process by activating the pigment cells in the hypersensitive scarred skin leading to darkening of a scar.
 Application of a sunscreen can protect against this and help lead to a faded scar.

 Silicone Sheeting: helps to add compression to the scar, hydrate the scar, and provide a negative charge.
 All of these actions, can positively effect scar maturation and healing.
 Silicone sheeting helps to flatten and soften the scar, and can be applied once or twice daily and left in place for 12 to 24 hours.
 They are usually reusable sheets of silicone.

 Silicone Gel: has similar activity to silicone sheeting, but may have the added benefits of scar massage, increased hydration, and convenience.
 Silicone gel is massaged into the scar which can have help to soften and flatten the scar.
 It is applied as a gel or lotion which maintains hydration of the scar and is easily used on any scar, even hard to conform scars and facial scars.